Managing Electronic Component Obsolescence With a Unified Data Solution

 Sharing Design Data is Secure and Easy

-Altium 365 brings Altium Designer’s world-class data management and supply chain features onto the cloud, giving your entire design team a simple way to store and share design data in a secure environment.
-Altium 365 is the industry’s first cloud platform for electronics data management and sharing, including component data and supply chain management.
-Everyone on a design team will have access to a complete set of sharing and version control features, which helps designers stay productive and stay ahead of component obsolescence.
+Altium 365 brings Altium Designer's world-class data management and supply chain features onto the cloud, giving your entire design team a simple way to store and share design data in a secure environment.
+Altium 365 is the industry's first cloud platform for electronics data management and sharing, including electronic component lifecycle management and supply chain management.
+Everyone on a design team will have access to a complete set of sharing and version control features, which helps designers stay productive and ahead of component obsolescence.

 Managing component obsolescence and sharing in Altium Designer